EMP logo EMP logo

 Mysids

 Mysid abundances were higher overall during the first 12 years of the Zooplankton Study, with the highest abundance in 1986 (Figure 3).
-Annual abundances have varied from 2.1 to 29.4 (mean 12.3) from 1987 to present, with the 2023 annual CPUE of 13.1 about half that of 2022 (Figure 3) but slightly higher than the mean over this period.
-In addition to an overall decline since the inception of the study, the community composition shifted dramatically.
+From 1987 to the present, annual abundances have varied from 2.1 to 29.4 (mean 12.3), with the 2024 annual CPUE of 16.6 slightly higher than 2023 (13.1) (Figure 3) and higher than the mean over this period.
+In addition to an overall decline since the inception of the study, the mysid community composition shifted dramatically.
 Prior to 1994, the native Neomysis mercedis was the most abundant species but since 1994 the mysid community has been dominated by the introduced Hyperacanthomysis longirostris (formerly Acanthomysis bowmani) (Figure 3).
 N. mercedis declined significantly during the 1976-1977 drought, likely related to food limitation from a lack of diatoms due to low river discharges (Siegfried et al. 1979; Cloern et al. 1983).
 N. mercedis populations rebounded after the drought and abundances remained high in the Suisun Bay region until the introduction of P. amurensis in the mid-1980s, after which their numbers declined dramatically and remained low (Orsi 1999).
-The mysid community in 2023 was dominated by H. longirostris, along with a small proportion of Neomysis kadiakensis.
-H. longirostris remained the most common mysid in the upper estuary, while the abundance of the once dominant native species N. mercedis remained low, continuing the overall trend in mysid community composition since 1994.
+The mysid community in 2024 was dominated by H. longirostris, along with a small proportion of Neomysis kadiakensis.
+H. longirostris remained the most common mysid in the upper estuary, while the abundance of the once dominant native species N. mercedis remained extremely low, continuing the overall trend in mysid community composition since 1994.

 Conclusion

-In 2023, the Zooplankton Study recorded calanoids, cladocerans, rotifers, and mysids at abundances consistent with the historic downward trends in the estuary.
-There were clear effects of high freshwater outflow on zooplankton distribution patterns during the early months of 2023.
-Abundances of all zooplankton groups peaked in summer of 2023, and rotifer abundances were also high in spring (March to May).
-The small, introduced Limnoithona tetraspina remained the most abundant copepod in the upper estuary.
-Mysid abundance declined in 2023 compared to 2022 and the community remained dominated by the introduced Hypercanthomysis longirostris, in comparison to the pre-1987 community, which was dominated by the native Neomysis mercedis.
+In 2024, the Zooplankton Study recorded copepods, cladocerans, rotifers, and mysids at abundances consistent with historic downward trends in the upper estuary.
+Abundances of all zooplankton groups peaked in summer of 2024, and rotifer abundances were also high from February to April.
+Freshwater outflow in early 2024 was less intense and of shorter duration than in 2023, suggesting that low numbers of small zooplankton in upper estuary regions from January through March are likely related to seasonal patterns of productivity rather than outflow.
+The small, introduced cyclopoid Limnoithona tetraspina remained the most abundant copepod in upper estuary regions (North, South, and Central Delta), though its BPUE in these regions was low compared to calanoids, cladocerans, and rotifers.
+Mysid abundance remained low compared to historic levels but increased slightly in 2024 compared to 2023.
+The mysid community remained dominated by the introduced Hyperacanthomysis longirostris, in comparison to the pre-1987 community, which was dominated by the native Neomysis mercedis.

-This multi-decade Zooplankton Study allows researchers and managers to track shifts in zooplankton abundances and community composition in the upper estuary for over five decades.
-The Zooplankton Study has documented the introduction and dominance of Pseudodiaptomus forbesi, Limnoithona tetraspina, and Hypercanthomysis longirostris, as well as the community’s response to the invasive clam Potamocorbula amurensis.
+The long-term Zooplankton Study allows researchers and managers to track shifts in zooplankton abundances and community composition in the upper estuary for more than five decades.
+The Zooplankton Study has documented the introduction and dominance of Pseudodiaptomus forbesi, Limnoithona tetraspina, and Hyperacanthomysis longirostris, as well as the community’s response to the invasive clam Potamocorbula amurensis.
 Understanding these dynamics and how they have fundamentally changed trophic interactions is critical to assessing conservation strategies and food resources for fish in the upper San Francisco Estuary.

 References